 Smile.
 If you look like you are having fun, the audience will automatically pick up on your good vibe and bounce off of it!
 Don’t be afraid to show your excitement, you SHOULD love what you are doing!

 Practise, then practise some more.

 As mentioned before, strong stage performance often comes down to confidence.
-The best way to gain confidence, is to practise.
+The best way to gain confidence is to practise.
 Your playing, your band-mates, your moves and anything that might happen on stage, you should know it like the palm of your hand.
-That means countless hours of practicing in the rehearsal place but also at home in front of the mirror.
+That means countless hours of practising in the rehearsal place but also at home in front of the mirror.